 Diabetes and Social Security Benefits

-Insulin is a hormone that the body uses to convert sugar, starches and other food into energy needed for daily life.
+Insulin is a hormone that the body uses to convert sugar, starches, and other food into energy needed for daily life.
 The cause of diabetes remains a mystery.
-Genetics plays a role in individuals developing Type 1, while environmental factors such as obesity and lack of exercise plays a large role in people who develop Type 2 diabetes.
+Genetics plays a role in individuals developing Type 1, while environmental factors such as obesity and lack of exercise play a large role in people who develop Type 2 diabetes.

 TYPES AND THE SYMPTOMS